 In addition to these demographic data types, you can use ArcGIS for Power BI to search for publicly shared feature layers.
 The ArcGIS library contains thousands of reference layers with information specifically curated to enrich your data.

-If you have a Microsoft Power BI license, you already have access to ArcGIS for Power BI and can start using ArcGIS map visualizations with demographic data enrichment today.
-You can also sign up with Esri for a licensed ArcGIS account to create detailed map visualizations with spatial analysis.
-For details about getting a licensed account, visit the ArcGIS for Power BI online help.
+If you have a Microsoft 365 license, you already have access to ArcGIS for Power BI and can start using ArcGIS map visualizations with demographic data enrichment today.
+You can also sign up with Esri for a licensed ArcGIS account to create detailed map visualizations with spatial analysis using licensed, premium features.